tralsto/sql-challenge/README.md

 ## In this module, the task at hand was to show our proficiency with utilizing SQL within the pgAdmin Application.

 ## First, I imported the tables in the strategic order to enable the usage of the data correctly.
-After troubshooting this sequence, I able to run the queries listed below to achieve the desired data.
+After troubshooting this table schema sequence, I able to run the queries listed below to achieve the desired data.

 ### 1. List the employee number, last name, first name, sex, and salary of each employee.